dogweather/forkful/content/en/lua/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-A debugger is a tool that lets you inspect and control the execution of a program, making it easy to pinpoint where things go awry.
-Programmers use debuggers to squash bugs, understand code flow, and to ensure their code is as clean as a whistle.

 ## How to:
 Lua doesn't come with a built-in debugger, but you can use external ones, like ZeroBrane Studio.
 Here's a taste of how you'd work with it: